hckuo2/Cozart/handout.md

  ## Tracing
  We finally prepare all necessary files for debloating including QEMU, kernel source, compiled kernel, application and its workload.
 We are about to trace our workload to debloat the kernel.
 Cozart divide the configuration into `baselet` and `applet`.
  A `baselet` is the configuration to boot and a `applet` is the configuration option for the application.

+ `./job.sh trace` runs QEMU with trace enabled (emulation mode).
+QEMU would log all executed PC locations then the script translate the PC into kernel source code lines by `addr2line` and maps the lines to configuration options.

  We generate the baselet by running `./job.sh trace boot`.
 This will start up a VM and trace it until it successfully boots.
 A baselet, `config-db/linux-cosmic/cosmic/boot.config`, will be generated.